 Applications can be made in a wide range of professional, technical, administrative, outdoor and trade areas.
 However, due to operational requirements and sometimes high demand for placements, not all requests can be accepted.
 In the event that council receives more work experience requests than can be placed, preference will be given to those schools and institutions within the Ipswich council area and to students residing within the area.

 Guided by the Education (Work Experience) Act 1996 and other council policies and procedures, please note that all work experience placements are unpaid and must be covered by public liability insurance (covered by the relevant high school, University, TAFE or participating organisation).

 Please note: if you are accepted for a placement, it is your responsibility to submit your insurance paperwork prior to the placement.
 Without this documentation, your placement cannot proceed.
 Council staff will not be available to chase up your paperwork.

-For further information regarding work experience with Ipswich City Council, speak to our friendly Call Centre staff on (07) 3810 6666.
+For further information regarding work experience with Ipswich City Council, speak to our friendly Contact Centre staff on (07) 3810 6666.